hellsinglord22/ticket/README.md

 7. To stop the project, press `Ctrl + C` in the terminal or command prompt where Docker Compose is running.

 Congratulations!
-You have successfully installed the **Project Name** project using Git and Docker.
+You have successfully installed the **ticketing system** project using Git and Docker.

 ## Troubleshooting